 Increase Funding, Provision and Affordability of Services

 - Extend the Early Childhood Care Scheme, the Universal Subsidy and the Affordable Childcare Scheme to make Childcare Genuinely Affordable.
 Childcare in Ireland begins too late, is too short and far too expensive.
 Most international evidence points to the fact that a child’s learning and development is fastest before the age of 3 years as it is from here that subsequent learning is shaped.
 Currently, children in Ireland only get 3 hours a day, 15 hours a week.
 This does not even cover most part-time employment and ceases when schools are not operating.
 It also distorts the childcare system as private operators gear their services around achieving these subsidies instead of making the service work for all children.
-People Before Profit would expand the Early Childhood Care and Education (ECCE) scheme to be available from 2 until children start primary school, increase the paid hours to 30 hours per week and increase it to cover 48 weeks of the year.
-We would also increase the capitation grant to make sure that parents only pay a maximum of 30% of the total cost of their children’s care.
+People Before Profit would expand the Early Childhood Care and Education (ECCE) scheme to be available from 2 until children start primary school, increase the paid hours to 33 hours per week and increase it to cover 48 weeks of the year.

 - Conduct a quality audit across all early years’ services to provide baseline data for the implementation of National Early Years Strategy.
 In order to move towards well informed best practice, People Before Profit would conduct a quality review and publish a fully resourced rights-based National Early Years Strategy.